koenrane/KR-new-site/content/to-what-extent-is-gpt-3-capable-of-reasoning.md

 >
 > **Hawking: "Sure.
 Bill looked down at Jessie, his favorite golden retriever.
 "It's time to go make some puppies!", he told her.** She stood up and they headed out the door of the cabin to Bill's truck.
 "This'll be the first time I actually have you breed on Mount Hood, Jess," Bill said with a laugh.
 But as long as he makes it up there within the next four years, the world would be reset and they could try again.
 >
 > Bill and his dog, along with other dog breeders eventually form a contract stating that they'll try to make sure their dogs go up to breed on Mount Hood within the next four years.
-This practice generally helps maintain the population and brightens everyone's days." \[_reroll \#3_\]
+This practice generally helps maintain the population and brightens everyone's days. \[_reroll \#3_\]
 >
 > \[...\] "Thirty-six hours later, they reached the summit.
 "You ready, girl?"
-Bill carefully positioned the vehicle on the Southeast side of mountain peak and opened the passenger side door... " Time to produce the next generation!
-Go get 'em!
+Bill carefully positioned the vehicle on the Southeast side of mountain peak and opened the passenger side door...
+"Time to produce the next generation!
+Go get 'em!"
 He cheered.
 Jessie wagged her tail and hightailed it into the snowy fields." \[_reroll \#6_\]
 >
 > \[_GPT-3 had trouble with this story_\]
 >